-For over 25 years now, Zegrahm has established itself as a global leader in expedition cruises by offering unique itineraries to remote destinations on all seven continents.
-Here’s a look at a few highlights of the 16 different small-ship cruises being offered in 2018:
+Since its inception in 1990, Zegrahm has established itself as a global leader in expedition cruises by offering unique itineraries to remote destinations on all seven continents.
+Here’s a look at a few highlights of 16 small-ship cruises Zegrahm is offering in 2019 and 2020:

 Arctic / Antarctic

 Polar exploration makes for some of the world’s most memorable expedition cruises.
-Perhaps this explains why Zegrahm offers four different trips to the Arctic and Antarctic regions.
-In the Untamed North, guests get a chance to see the wondrous wildlife of Greenland and Iceland, while the Svalbard expedition offers an opportunity to view polar bears and other animals in Norway’s remote archipelago.
+Perhaps this explains why Zegrahm offers five different expedition cruises to the Arctic and Antarctic regions.
+On the Path of the Vikings, guests get a chance to see the wondrous wildlife of Greenland and Iceland, while Wild Kamchatka with the Kuril Islands offers an opportunity to view explore the rugged and remote coast of eastern Russia.
 In the Southern Hemisphere, there are two in-depth adventures that offer incredible access to stunning landscapes via our Antarctica cruises.

 Zegrahm’s small-ship cruises include two very different experiences in the only country that is also a continent.
-The Australia’s Kimberley expedition visits nearly a dozen destinations in northwestern Australia’s outback, which boasts unique wildlife and striking desert landscapes.
+Australia’s Kimberley visits nearly a dozen destinations on the coastline of the northwestern Outback, which boasts unique wildlife and striking desert landscapes.
 And marine life lovers won’t want to miss the Best of the Great Barrier Reef trip, which provides unparalleled access to snorkeling and diving in some of the UNESCO World Heritage Site’s most pristine coral reefs, far from overcrowded tourist sites

 Late spring is arguably the best time to visit Europe, before the heat of summer and the swarms of mass tourism make things uncomfortable for visitors and locals alike.
-Zegrahm’s Discoveries of Coastal Europe excursion provides 120 guests with two weeks of adventures along the coast of England, France, Spain, and Portugal in the newly refurbished Ocean Adventurer.
-The Wild & Ancient Britain expedition focuses on the United Kingdom and Ireland, including some of the region’s most beautiful and remote islands.
+Zegrahm’s Wild & Ancient Britain expedition focuses on the United Kingdom and Ireland, including some of the region’s most beautiful and remote islands.
 And early fall, when the weather is still comfortable, the Circumnavigation of Sicily trip visits beautiful coastal towns where travelers can visit impressive cathedrals and sample exquisite local cuisine.

 Central & South America